dorellang/insight/docs/docs/Layers/Markers/CircleMarker.md

 # CircleMarker
 A Circle marker.
+Extends [Marker](/docs/docs/Layers/Markers/Marker.md).

 ## Constructor

 #### CircleMarker ( layer_params: `Object`, attr: `Object`, map: `Object`, assoc_layer: `Object` )
  Configures a new circle marker.
-Extends [Marker](/docs/docs/Layers/Markers/Marker.md)

  layer_params is an object with properties that define the circle marker.
 Normally contains these properties: